 Our professional workshops are held on the grounds of our main facility in Waverly, Minnesota, just 35 miles west of Minneapolis.
-Professional workshops are open to everyone for a nonrefundable fee of $35.00 (to cover lunch and beverages).
+Professional workshops are open to everyone for a nonrefundable fee of $35.00.
 For more information, please send us an e-mail and you will soon begin to receive quarterly announcements for any upcoming workshops.

 - A nonrefundable fee of $35 is due at registration.

 - Once you have registered and paid, you will receive a confirmation notice.
 If you have not received a confirmation email please contact Jacqueline Shorr by calling 763-658-5800 ext.
 1513 or email at firstname.lastname@example.org.